Angus Clark

 • 2017-2022

-PhD/DIC Design Engineering in Robotic Manipulation,
+PhD/DIC Robotic Manipulation,

-Dyson School of Design Engineering, Imperial College London, UK
+Imperial College London, UK

 • 2013-2017

-MEng Mechanical Engineering with Mechatronics,
+MEng Mechanical Engineering (Mechatronics),

 University of Southampton, UK